mat-ilde0/cdmo_project/README.md

 ## Running the models

-### Run MIP model in the container
-Once the container is running and you are inside a bash in it, run the command `python source/MIP/mip_model.py <N> <solver_index>` to run the MIP model on instance N and the specified index of the solver.
-Run `python source/MIP/mip_model.py -h` to see a help message listing all the available MIP models.

 ### Run a CP model in the container
 1. Open a terminal in the root folder of the project and run the container
 2. Access to a bash inside it
 3. `minizinc source/CP/cp_model.mzn /data/CP/N.dzn --solver Gecode` where N is the instance number

+### Run MIP model in the container
+**Run a single model on the specified instance**:

+Once the container is running and you are inside a bash in it, run the command `python source/MIP/mip_model.py <N> <solver_index>` to run the MIP model on instance N and the specified index of the solver.
+Run `python source/MIP/mip_model.py -h` to see a help message listing all the available MIP models.

+**Run all models on all instances**:

+Once the container is running and you're inside a bash in it, run the command `python source/MIP/run_mip_models.py` to automatically run all the models on all the instances.

 ### Check the solutions
 To check if all the produced solutions are valid run the command: `python source/solution_checker.py res/<folder_name>` where `<folder_name>` is the name of the folder containing the jsons relative to the computed solutions (e.g. `res/MIP`).

 ### Additional notes
 About MIP model, if you want to stop a solver before the time limit, open another terminal and run the command `pkill ampl`.

-/Users/matildesimonini/miniconda3/lib/python3.12/site-packages/ampl_module_base/bin/ampl.lic